artsy/force/HACKS.md

 Can be removed when old relay test code has been deleted, and our legacy Relay dev tools in v2/Devtools is no longer used.

-## patches/relay-runtime+9.1.0.patch

-#### Explanation/Context:

-Understanding of why this is here is vague.
-Seemingly in support of our metaphysics v2 / relay 7 upgrade, when we got off of our custom relay fork, but not entirely sure.

-#### When can we remove this:

-Uncertain.

-## patches/relay-compiler+9.1.0.patch

-#### Explanation/Context:

-Added in order to support click-to-definition in Relay compiler error output

-#### When can we remove this:

-This is safe to remove whenever; however, the dev experience isn't as nice.

 ## patches/found+0.5.5.patch

 #### Explanation/Context: